microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/customextensionauthenticationconfiguration.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Abstract base type that exposes the derived types used to configure the **authenticationConfiguration** property of a [custom access package workflow extension](customaccesspackageworkflowextension.md) object.
+Abstract base type that exposes the configuration for the **authenticationConfiguration** property of the derived types that inherit from the [customCalloutExtension](customcalloutextension.md) abstract type.
 This abstract type is inherited by the [azureAdTokenAuthentication](../resources/azureadtokenauthentication.md) resource type.

 ## Properties